When my wife asked me if I would consider relocating to Austin, the first thing I did was get online and search for climbing in the Austin area.

 Reimers is not just for climbing; it has good swimming, mountain biking, and hiking as well.
 There is a lot of wildlife, and the flora is diverse and spectacular, ranging from colorful wildflowers year-round to massive, ancient cypress trees.

 Another awesome thing about Reimers is that it is along the Pedernales River.
-On warm and hot days, heading down to the water and jumping in for a swim is a great way to end a great day of climbing.
+On warm and hot days, heading down to the water and jumping in for a swim is a fine way to end a great day of climbing.

 Huge Cypress Tree in Sex Canyon